miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

     [7] https://matplotlib.org
     [8] https://www.reddit.com/r/datascience/comments/yhrlpj/python_charts_a_new_visualization_website/

-OK, thinking in terms of efficient, chisel strikes, and the Monday magic show.
+## The Revolutionary Nature of LLM Training
+### Seizing the Means of AI Production
 The George Carlin club bit popped into my head.
 I'm toiling on the weekend like a good worker.
-But when I'm doing is also very much about seizing the means of production.
+But what I'm doing is also very much about seizing the means of production.
 It's revolutionary in nature when you examine it closely.
 There is a race to get the best of genies in the best bottles.
 I am in that race albeit at a teensy tiny scale.

-They're tweaking their Medallion Fund to not let it move markets too obviously.
-I'm eeking out a living.
+## The Botify Light Show: All Pieces in Place
+### Protecting Our Work Environment

-You're so close with the great Botify light show with all the parts existing and the rough edges (query-wise) worked out that if you can't cut the catapult ropes in the next few hours to release the potential you've built up on it, you're not who you think you are.
-Of the things I enumerated at the top of this article today, I even left out the fact that I've got a really cool distribution means.
-One that allows the repo to stay behind a GitHub private repo, yet still be distributed amongst my coworkers as a desktop install.
-Really, all the pieces are in place.
-I should be working on the YouTube video but no later than 6 PM.
-It's coming up on noon.
+You're so close with the great Botify light show with all the parts existing and the rough edges (query-wise) worked out.
+One key piece: I've got a really cool distribution means that allows the repo to stay behind a GitHub private repo, yet still be distributed amongst my coworkers as a desktop install.

-OK, so enumerate the efficient chisel strikes you need to take from the moment this break is over.
-Ha ha, I'm taking my break from working.
-I'm still planning my next step working.
-This is startup cost.
-In my mid 50s, this is startup cost.
-So be it.
-It took this long for the LLMs to arrive and for me to get over the Dunnong Kruger effect.
-Or more specifically, my twist on it, which is becoming as good as I think I am.
-I hit the math barriers.
-I hate the complexity of the simultaneous barriers.
-I hit the abstraction going against the grain barriers.
-Not great at algebra, but algebra syntax ruined me for calculus.
-I'm sorry, but that's the d times x.
-We all know the multiplication symbol is implied.

-This is why I like Python so much.
-One of the many reasons.
-When syntax rules are being swapped out on you, you can at least see the `from pathlib import Path` that's known to turn division into slash-path appending.
-I wish there were required library imports at the beginning of math formulas—I'd have done much better.
-Unhinted context switching is not my thing.
-So you think I would hate me dynamically typed language like Python over a static typed one.
-Not really, because the first set of rules you learn win.
-It's not that there are kooky rules.
-It's that there's multiple conflicting kooky rules and like some sort of inside club you need to belong to to know how to switch context.
-That's math.

-Efficient chisel strikes… switching Python code execution context.
-That's a chisel strike right there.
-I need to go into the land where my LLM is being trained.
-That's the busy loop `server.py` file.
-Mine is currently named `botifymograph.py`, but that hardly matters.
-In fact, I make sure that it doesn't.
-And yet everything that's needed is in that one file.
-Small surface area.
-Enough for some of the frontier LLMs like Gemini to get in one go.
-Others like Claude and ChatGPT can get it in chunks.
-Either way, there's still just one place to look.
-Every time they trying to worm out of knowing how something is done, you smack them around a bit and draw their attention to your imports like `from fasthtml.common import *`— per chance giving them a kung fu download of exactly what that means.

-So there are places to look.
-But nothing weird.
-It's all mainstream stuff they should have been trained on already.
-Or they soon will be.
-The tension between FastAPI and FastHTML is palpable.
-You can feel the models realizing that they have problems with their view of the world and that they simply have to come around to, because there's a ton of evidence showing they're gonna be learning some new stuff real soon and they better get with the program.
-For example, Starlette is part of FastHTML and a bunch of that gets dumped into global, and that's OK no matter how much the nattering nabobs of VSCode linters object.
-Pep8 is the hobgoblin of little minds and limited LLMs.
-Python functions semantically named for the HTML elements they create is also almost as honking a good idea as namespaces and we should do more of that.
-The world is not in a static, and in particular there's a big old backlash too ReactJS coming.

-My chisel strike coding projects today which cut catapult ropes to release potential is part of that ReactJS backlash.
-My stuff will be recognized and start to snowball because it is both anti-patterns and effective.
-It is uniquely aligned with the direction in the world is turning, scratching a lot of unspoken itches as mainstream YouTube AI vomit pounds the existential crisis into us.
-Let's admit some of what we want to see reflected.
+### Securing Against AI Access
 **Me**: How do you make cursor AI unable to access a particular file that's held in the same repo you're working on, a folder that's open in the software?

 **Perplexity**: To prevent Cursor AI from accessing a particular file in a repository, you can use the `.cursorignore` file.
 This file functions similarly to `.gitignore` by specifying which files and directories should be ignored during indexing.

-By adding the specific file or directory path to `.cursorignore`, Cursor will not index these files, although they might still be included in AI requests if recently accessed[1].
-If you need to ensure complete exclusion from AI access, consider reaching out to Cursor's support for further assistance or feature requests[1].
+## Implementation Strategy
+### Critical Security Steps
+OK, we've gotta put our Botify token text-file in that ignore file:

+    vim .cursorignore
+    botify_token.txt

+### Focus on Core Functionality
+The priority is getting over the hump of a context switch - from documentation environment to implementation environment.
+Clean up the rapidly produced content into a `sort` folder, add it to `.gitignore` for proprietary information protection.

+## The Vision: Medical Diagnostic Imaging for Websites
+### User Interface Architecture
+- Drop-down menu triggers LLM prompt injection
+- Org selection followed by project selection
+- Grid display showing:
+  - Timeline of analysis slugs horizontally
+  - Medical diagnostic metrics vertically
+  - Generated and pending link graphs clearly distinguished

+### Competitive Edge
+This is not merely addressing competitor products starting to get link graphs - it's about utterly annihilating their approach with:
+- Millions of meaningful edges
+- Immediate valuable, holistic insights
+- Endless drill-down capability

+## Personal Notes on Technical Mastery
+### The Vim to Neovim Evolution
+The transition from `vim` to `nvim` reflects deeper changes in workflow optimization:
+- Moving from `@` symbol macros to `\` leader-key
+- Balancing persistent vs session-specific macro needs
+- Adapting to modern tooling while preserving muscle memory

 Sources